GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/network/index.md

 You can go the other way, and convert JSON back to a variable.
 This is useful when you've received the answer from the server, which is also usually formatted in JSON.

 Use the action "**Convert JSON to a variable**" (or "Convert JSON to global variable", or "Convert JSON to object variable").
 Specify the JSON to be converted (which will be itself stored in a variable) and the variable, where you need to store the resulting structure.

+## References

+You can browse all the actions, conditions and expressions related to [the network on this reference page](/gdevelop5/all-features/network/reference/)